zinartcode/init/README.md

 # General instructions
 You must use terminal commands only to solve all the exercices in this subject.
-There are three types of questions in this project.
-You can identify the type of answer expected thanks to a color code:

-* In blue : a command

-* In green : a command output

-* In red : a deduction, written in your own words

 • Create a folder for each part of this subject at the root of your repository.
 These folders should be named network, system and scripts.
 Write your answers in a